Putin Says Russia Held Back on Counter-Sanctions for a 'Long Time'

 In late 2016, Obama expelled 35 Russian diplomats and toughened economic sanctions already in place over Russia’s annexation of Crimea in 2014, in response to alleged Russian interference in the 2016 presidential election.

-“We have many times offered to work together with the Americans,” said Putin during the broadcast.
+“We have offered to work together with the Americans many times,” said Putin during the broadcast.
 “But instead of constructive work, we only hear unfounded accusations about interference in the domestic affairs of the United States.”

 Last week, U.S. Congress voted to codify the sanctions against Russia.
 That will make it difficult for President Donald Trump to lift them without first gaining broad political support.